Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Here's a viable solution for group backpacking water supplies, filtering 4 liters in a few minutes at one go.

 And you did hear the NO pumping part, right?
+Gravity becomes your friend!

-Platypus GravityWorks Water Filter System - 4 Liter | REI Co-op
+Platypus GravityWorks Water Filter System - 4 Liter

-Backpacking water purification
+Backpacking water purification filters

-And now for the gold standard of pure water: viral removal filters.
+Back to the gold standard of pure water: viral removal filters.

-MSR MiniWorks EX Purifier System | REI Co-op
+MSR MiniWorks EX Purifier System

-Note that this system takes the "back up" strategy to new heights by including a chemical treatment along with the ceramic filter.
+Note that this treatment system takes the "back up" strategy to new heights by including a chemical treatment along with the ceramic filter.

 Treat that filter with care, as noted above!